nymphofthevales/Tile-Editor/README.md

 <p>Originally created to aid the development of my <a href="https://github.com/nymphofthevales/Keeper-of-the-Labyrinth">Keeper of the Labyrinth</a> project, since that project includes a save file viewer in the form of a branching map.</p>

 <p>Capable of save/load with a readable JSON format.
 Easily add user-defined tilesets as folders of images with a specifications file.
 Expand workspace indefinitely, and crop down to useful area at any time.
-Add saved maps to the current workspace to combine maps.</p>
+Add saved maps to the current workspace to combine maps.
+Simplify tilesets by automatically managing tile rotations.</p>
 <p>Currently in development.
 Final build coming soon.</p>